worepix/doc-chester/source/tutorials/mqtt-to-influxdb.rst

 InfluxDB
 ********

-Important part of config is of course definition of InfluxDB connection.
+An important part of the config is of course the definition of InfluxDB connection.
 This section is **required**.

 .. code-block:: console
     :linenos: